 - Pain/limping on a front leg (neck IVDD)

-- Inability to move one or more limbs (advanced cases)
+- Paralysis of one or more limbs (advanced cases)

 - Not eating